dasariprasanna/CropYieldPrediction/README.md

-# CropYieldPrediction
-A Hybrid Approach For Crop Yield Prediction Using Gradient  Enhanced Multiple Linear Polynomial Model
+# A Hybrid Approach For Crop Yield Prediction Using Gradient  Enhanced Multiple Linear Polynomial Model
-# ABSTRACT

 Accurate crop yield prediction is essential for boosting agricultural productivity, ensuring food security, and allocating resources as effectively as feasible.
 Traditional yield prediction models sometimes fail to capture the complex, non-linear interactions among numerous